Vijaya College, Matale: History

 In 1886 Sir Henry Steel Olcott, Stephen Silva, Sir Don Baron Jayatilaka, A. D. S. Wickramasekara, and Prof. Batuwantudawe founded the school.
 They wished to renew Buddhist culture in Sri Lanka.
 Alongside the Matale Ubaya Lokarth Society, the new school was initially known as the Buddhist Institute Boys school.

 Shroff Ratwatte donated land at Hetti Vediya, Matale including a thatched building.
 The first principal was Godawela.
 The initial enrollment was 150 students.
 This school was later moved to a building at Gongawela in 1889 with the help of the Parama Vidyartha Buddhist Society.

-Between 1888 and 1912, Prof. Batuwantudawe, Shumawa, Francis Soysa, Weerasinghe, and D. S. de Silva served as principals, with M. B. Navaratne, A. D. William Silva, W. A. M. Peiris Silva, and D. P. Wanigasekara serving for the following 10 years.
+Between 1888 and 1912, Batuwantudawe, Shumawa, Francis Soysa, Weerasinghe, and D. S. de Silva served as principals, with M. B. Navaratne, A. D. William Silva, W. A. M. Peiris Silva, and D. P. Wanigasekara serving for the following 10 years.
 From 1922 to 1951, the principal was Karaliyadda and V. T. Nanayakkara.

 From 1922 to 1931, V. B. Karaliyadde served as principal, and by 1923 the school building was brought to its present location.
 On the guidance of Karaliyadde, Hulanganuwa Rate Mahattaya and Sediyas Silva bought and donated the present land to Vijaya College.
 From 1931 to 1951, Nanayakkara served as the principal expanding the buildings.

 On 23 March 1938, the school was renamed to Vijaya College by then principal, V. T. Nanayakkara.

 Gunasena Hall was built by the J. E. Gunasena in 1947 and donated to the school.
 Sports were introduced at that time.